-If you are booking a flight to camp please book them to arrive between 4:00pm and 9:00pm.
+If you are booking a flight to camp please book them to arrive between 12pm and 4pm on the Sunday, and depart between 1pm and 5pm on the Saturday.
 Camp Friendship meets campers arriving at Washington Dulles International, Richmond International Airport, and the Charlottesville Airport.
-Departure flights at the end of the session should not leave before Saturday, 12:00pm form any of the airports we transport to and/or from.

 Campers will be met in the international arrivals area, after they have cleared through customs. *Camp staff will be wearing a staff polo shirt and will be carrying a Camp Friendship sign when meeting campers* Please note that the journey to camp from Washington Dulles Airport is often over 3 hours depending upon traffic and the number of stops made (food, bathroom etc.).